On the Trans-Planckian Censorship Conjecture and the Generalized Non-Minimal Coupling: Jordan Frame and Model Dependence

 therefore one can denote that $\epsilon = \epsilon_{J} = \epsilon_{E}$ for a constant effective Planck mass, as expected.
 There is a perfect inflationary model to see the further physical consequences of this claim, which is the \textit{new inflation} model as proposed in \cite{Albrecht:1982wi,Linde:1981mu}.
 During the inflation era, the scalar field in this model; very slowly rolls from its symmetric state $\phi=0$, into the ground (symmetry-breaking) state $\phi=v$, together with a potential that includes a vacuum expectation value $v$.
 This potential gets very flat in order to allow slow-rolling to provide enough e-folds and behaves as almost like a constant in a long period during inflation.
 In that sense, one can identify the scalar potential as

 to be compatible with the generic non-minimal coupling term

 This is called \emph{the generalized non-minimal coupling}.
 Here, we only assume that the scalar potential is positive, and it is in the Jordan frame because of the existence of the non-minimal coupling term.
+For this case, effective Planck mass is directly correlated with the potential term considering the relation $ \mathcal{M}_{\mathrm{pl}}(\phi) \propto V_{J}(\phi)^{1/4}$.
+Therefore, generalized non-minimal coupling (Jordan frame + Model) points to a model-dependent scenario.
 Consequently, it is safe to say that there is a long period that the relation $|f(\phi_i)| \simeq |f(\phi_c)| \gtrsim |f(\phi_f)| $ holds for the generalized non-minimal coupling case with a flat potential; see Figure \ref{F1}.

 Therefore, it is a good approach to treat the effective Planck mass as a constant for a large period of time of the new inflation model.
 Hence, the slow-roll parameter

 of the constant non-minimal coupling case has a physical meaning in this period.
 Here we define this parameter as $\epsilon_c(\phi)$, to represent the slow-roll parameter for the constant non-minimal coupling case between the field values of $\phi_i$ and $\phi_c$.
 Then, using (\ref{Zrelation}), one can denote that: